het-code-cafe/AI-tools-learning/README.md

 # README.md

+## How To Run

+- `pip install -r requirements.txt`
+- `python main.py`: contains a function to render all plots again, or a scratchpad to re-render specific plots.

 ## Code Examples for Slides

 The code examples for the slides can be found in ray.so_images.
 They are,